jdhitsolutions/PSGalleryReport/README.md

 ## A Note on Scripts

 I am using a Github action to generate the reports every 8 hours.
 The action is executing the `run.ps1` script in the latest Ubuntu release.
-The commands to create the PDF files are Ruby-based and require additional configuration.
-If you are using my scripts as the basis for your work, there are VSCode extensions you can use to easily convert markdown files to PDF or you might find other tools for this task if you want to avoid using Ruby.

 ## Limitations